-There are many ways to do so, from which my favorite is to use Pinterest in combination with Tailwind.
+There are many ways to do so, from which my favorite is: Pinterest in combination with Tailwind.

 Why I love Pinterest?

-I could reach with less than 300 followers over 1 million people on Pinterest within the first 11 weeks of starting my blog.
+I could reach with less than 300 followers over 1 million people on Pinterest within the first 11 weeks of starting this blog back in 2018.

-My main source for traffic to my blog up to date is Pinterest.
+My main source for traffic to my blog up to date is still Pinterest.

-In this post, I want to share with you strategies you can use to increase your reach on Pinterest and traffic to your blog as well by using Tailwind.
+In this post, I share with you strategies you can use to increase your reach on Pinterest and traffic to your blog as well by using Tailwind.

 TABLE OF CONTENT